 Oh, just a quick note here.
 Every criticism I level from here on out will be aimed at the last third of the series, starting with the Hot Springs Investigation arc and stretching to its final chapters.
 Since these final few arcs take place during the main cast’s run as second-years, I’ll refer to this cut of Food Wars! as the Second-Year arc, while everything before that will be the First-Year.
 Got that?
-Now then, back to the course.
+Now then, back to the main course.

 Food Wars! has a revolving door villains come in and out of, and volume 4’s villain might be volume 14’s mentor.
 There’s this underlying fundamental that there’s no such thing as an evil chef, because while chefs’ ideals might clash, they want nothing more than to prep the best food.
 The lot of them get way too heated over competition, but it’s always a marvel to see how various cooking styles clash and sometimes rub off on one another.